Phoenix Suns: 1968–1976: Team creation and early years

 Both Goodrich and Van Arsdale were selected to the All-Star Game in their first season with the Suns.
 Goodrich returned to his former team, the Lakers, after two seasons with the Suns, but Van Arsdale spent the rest of his playing days as a Sun and a one-time head coach for Phoenix.

 The Suns' last-place finish that season led to a coin flip for the number-one overall pick for the 1969 NBA draft with the expansion-mate Bucks.
 Milwaukee won the flip, and the rights to draft UCLA center Kareem Abdul-Jabbar (then known as Lew Alcindor), while Phoenix settled on drafting center Neal Walk from Florida.
-The 1969–70 season posted better results for the Suns, finishing 39–43, but losing to the eventual Western Conference champion Los Angeles Lakers in the first round of the playoffs.
+The 1969–70 season posted better results for the Suns, finishing 39–43, but lost to the Los Angeles Lakers in the first round of the playoffs.
 The next two seasons (1970–71 and 1971–72), the Suns finished with 48- and 49-win seasons, but did not qualify for the playoffs in either year, and did not reach the playoffs again until 1976.
 The major draw for the franchise in this era was the dramatic play of Connie Hawkins.

-This era was also marked by the arrival of longtime Suns play-by-play and Naismith Hall of Fame-awarded announcer Al McCoy, hired by Jerry Colangelo before the start of the 1972–73 NBA season.
-Soon locally renown as "the Voice of the Suns", his broadcasts were originally simulcast on both television and radio from 1972 onward, until 2003 when he became exclusive to the Suns Radio Network.
-He is still broadcasting Suns home games on radio as of the current 2022-2023 season, calling all three NBA Finals appearances for the franchise (in 1976, 1993, and 2021, respectively).
+This era was also marked by the arrival of longtime Suns play-by-play and Naismith Hall of Fame announcer Al McCoy, hired by Jerry Colangelo before the start of the 1972–73 NBA season.
+Soon locally renowned as "the Voice of the Suns", his broadcasts were simulcast on both television and radio from 1972 until 2003 when he became exclusive to the Suns Radio Network.
+He was still broadcasting Suns home games on radio as of the 2022–23 season, having called all three NBA Finals appearances for the franchise (in 1976, 1993, and 2021).